Understanding Bank Drop Scams: Prevention and Protection

 How do bank drops work?

-So, how do these crafty criminals get away with this whole process?
-Let's start with an example: Let's say that a fraudster, who we'll call Mike, has stolen the "fulls" of a victim named Jane.
+Let's say that a fraudster, who we'll call Mike, has stolen the "fulls" of a victim named Jane.
 He has obtained her social security number, date of birth, and sensitive personal information, through a data breach, phishing, or even by purchasing it on the dark web.

 Mike uses this information to create a synthetic identity for Jane to open a bank account in her name.
 He orders a debit card for the account and sets up online banking access, all while using security measures like accessing the internet through a Tor browser and a VPN.